Jim Bundren

-Jim G. Bundren (born October 6, 1974) is an American former professional football offensive guard who played two seasons with the Cleveland Browns of the National Football League (NFL).
+Jim G. Bundren (born October 6, 1974) is an American former professional football player who was an offensive guard for two seasons with the Cleveland Browns of the National Football League (NFL).
 He was selected by the Miami Dolphins in the seventh round of the 1998 NFL draft.
-Bundren played college football at Clemson University.
+Bundren played college football for the Clemson Tigers.
 He was also a member of the New York Jets and Miami Dolphins.

 Early life

 Bundren attended Alexis I. duPont High School in Greenville, Delaware.
 He earned first-team All-State honors and was a two-way starter in the Delaware Blue-Gold All-Star game.
 He was inducted into the Delaware Sports Hall of Fame in 2007.
 He also played one year at Valley Forge Military Academy and College in Wayne, Pennsylvania.

 College career

-Bundren was a four-year starter at left tackle for the Clemson Tigers football team from 1994 to 1997.
+Bundren was a four-year starter at left tackle for the Tigers at Clemson University from 1994 to 1997.
 He started 47 games in his college career and earned All-Atlantic Coast Conference honors.
 He was also chosen second-team All-American by Football News and third-team All-American by the Associated Press and Sporting News his senior year.
 Bundren was named first-team academic All-ACC in 1996 and 1997.